BTS Visited the White House to Denounce Anti-Asian Hate | ABS-CBN

 BTS joined White House Press Secretary Karine Jean-Pierre in the briefing room to speak out about the increase in Asian-American hate crimes across the U.S. on Tuesday, May 31, the last day of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Heritage Month.

-The global supergroup, which had just recently ended a string of concerts from their highly successful "Permission to Dance on Stage" world tour, used this opportunity to talk about the unifying quality of music and the importance of inclusion and equality.
+The global supergroup, which had just recently ended a string of concerts from their highly successful 'Permission to Dance on Stage' world tour, used this opportunity to talk about the unifying quality of music and the importance of inclusion and equality.

 Standing in the briefing room, the members—RM, Jin, J-Hope, Jimin, Suga, Jungkook, and V—each took turns to address the press.